arijitgupta42/arijitgupta42/README.md

 - ⚡ If I'm not doing a project then I love to listen to music, play video games and read books.
 I know how to play the drums and happen to be very good at it.

-- 📫 How to reach me: Feel free to drop me a [mail](mailto:arijitgupta2000@gail.com) for any sort of collaborations or message me on [LinkedIn](https://www.linkedin.com/in/arijitgupta42/)
+- 📫 Where you can find me: Feel free to drop me a [mail](mailto:arijitgupta2000@gail.com) for any sort of collaborations, message me on [LinkedIn](https://www.linkedin.com/in/arijitgupta42/) and you can also find me on [Kaggle](https://www.kaggle.com/synysterjeet)

 <!--